 - Some of that flesh will putrefy in the gut which can break down the gut wall and increase the risk for cancer of the colon in the future.

-I already cited the study above from Texas A&M, which was designed to push back on the link between red meat and colon cancer, but their reason for doing so was that plant foods consumed with meat are protective.
+The study above from Texas A&M, was designed to push back on the link between red meat and colon cancer, but their reason for doing so was that plant foods consumed with meat are protective.

-There is also this meta-analysis of studies examining the link between colon cancer and red meat consumption.
-The evidence shows an increased risk for colon cancer and none of these studies look at a diet that is exclusively comprised of red meat.
-The carnivore diet is potentially bad for your microbiome, increases the risk of intestinal permeability and may increase colon cancer risk specifically.
+There is also a meta-analysis examining the link between colon cancer and red meat consumption.
+The evidence shows an increased risk for colon cancer and none of these studies look at a diet that is exclusively composed of red meat.
+The carnivore diet is potentially bad for the microbiome, increases the risk of intestinal permeability, and may increase colon cancer risk.

-This NPR Article does a nice job summarizing the findings of a study that appeared in the Journal Nature which looked at the short term impact on the microbiome of a meat heavy diet vs. a diet that included much more plant fiber.
+This NPR Article does a nice job summarizing the findings of a study that appeared in the Journal Nature.
+The study looked at the short term impact on the microbiome of a meat heavy diet vs. a diet that included much more plant fiber.
 The meat heavy diet was very similar to the carnivore diet and it altered the microbiome for the worse in just two days.
-In particular, bacterial species that feed on bile, called Bilophila, started to colonize the guts of the group on the carnivore diet.
+In particular, bacterial species that feed on bile, called Bilophila, started to colonize the guts of the group following carnivore diet protocol.
 Bilophila bacteria, like Candida, aren’t necessarily “bad.”
 However, when they take over the gut as they are prone to do on extreme diets, that’s where problems can begin.
 Studies have linked Bilophila to colitis in mice.
 14

-As I mentioned in a recent post I wrote on lowering uric acid, many leading physicians now seem to believe that gout is a condition marked by an excess of sugar and alcohol in the diet, but it is also brought on by high meat diets.
+As mentioned in a recent post from Gene Food on lowering uric acid, many leading physicians now seem to believe that gout is a condition marked by an excess of sugar, alcohol, and most recently, meat in the diet.

-However, beef, shellfish and poultry are all high in purine, a crystal like compound in food that creates uric acid when it’s broken down by the body.
-A diet very high in purine can lead to gout and kidney stones as the levels of uric acid accumulate to unhealthy levels.
+However, beef, shellfish, and poultry are all high in purine, a crystal-like compound in food that creates uric acid when it’s broken down in the body.
+A diet very high in purine can lead to gout and kidney stones as levels of uric acid accumulate to unhealthy levels.
 Further, elevated uric acid is also one of the primary causes of joint pain.
-The condition, known as “gouty arthritis,” is marked by the formation of crystal compounds in joints, leading to pain in the big toe, feet and elbows.
+The condition, known as “gouty arthritis,” is marked by the formation of crystal compounds in joints, commonly causing pain in the big toes, feet and elbows.

 Alternatives to the carnivore diet

-I have written previous about my own issues with histamine intolerance.
-If you feel better on a carnivore diet, you’re not imagining it.
+Food sensitivities are growing at a rapid rate in America, and dietary changes can be the key to feeling better.
+If you feel better on a carnivore diet, you’re probably not imagining it.
 You’ve cut something out of your diet your body didn’t like, and the absence of that irritant has improved your health in the short term.